 These things are amazing and an awesome gift for someone moving overseas or going on a long trip.
 Especially if they may not have access to a laundry for a little while or be moving around while they look for accommodation.
 It doubles as a laundry bag and a bag that helps you to do your laundry on the go!

 Capturing a life abroad is important, especially when we want to be able to share moments with our friends and family at home.
 This obviously isn’t for everyone, but many travellers have an interest in photography and would appreciate gifts associated with it.

 The more expensive option is a camera itself (I use a Sony a6000 and love it because it’s small enough to carry around but I can adjust the settings to take photos as I like) or a GoPro.
 A Fujifilm Instax is also a really cool way to get travel snaps that print immediately and can be used to decorate your loved one’s new home.

-Camera or computer accessories that help with capturing memories can be a more cost-effective option as a gift for someone overseas.
+Camera or computer accessories that help with capturing memories can be a more cost-effective option as a gift for someone overseas and hugely appreciated.

 Some options are:

 So many services are provided on a subscription basis now, and they actually make a great gift for friends overseas or expats.
 It’s something they may be paying for anyway and so it will be a pleasant surprise to have the cost covered for a year or something they want but just can’t justify the cost of.
 Plus they don’t take up valuable luggage space and they don’t present any problems when you’re moving overseas!